YetAnotherElectronicsChannel/Discrete-PWM-Class-D/README.md

 The amplifier is powered by 24V, running at 500 kHz switching frequency and is capable of delivering up to nearly 55 watts of unclipped power into a 4 ohms load.
 Even if the THD measurements seem to be a little bit high, the audible quality through a speaker is (at least in my opinion) on HiFi-level.

-In this GitHub repository you will find following documentation:
+## In this GitHub repository you will find following documentation
 - Concept Drawing
 - PCB Schematic, Gerber Files and BOM
 - LTSpice Simulation of LC output filter